MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 For information about which option to use, see [Choose APIs or PowerShell cmdlets](#choose-apis-or-powershell-cmdlets) earlier in this article.
 For examples of how to access the Power BI activity log with PowerShell, see [Access the Power BI activity log](admin-activity-log.md).

-Power BI activity log data is available to all Power BI administrators, as well as Power Platform administrators and global administrators.
+Power BI activity log data is available to all Power BI administrators, Power Platform administrators and global administrators.
 The data can be accessed from the unified audit log, available to certain Exchange Online roles.
 For more information, see [Audit log requirements](/power-bi/admin/service-admin-auditing#audit-log-requirements).

 We recommend that you use the Power BI activity log when your intention is to only retrieve Power BI audit log records.